meikei-99/Wonderland_FrontEnd/README.md

 ## **What I learnt**
 - learn to use reentrancy guard in the smart contracts to protect from reentracy attack
 - learn to use and create own function modifier
-- learn to implement functions of ERC721
+- learn to implement functions from ERC721
 - learn to index data using The Graph
 - learn to upload tokenURI of ERC721 to IPFS using Pinata